jottenlips/wodaboard/README.md

 ```

 ```
-# send a wod to your Vestaboard
+# send a WOD to your Vestaboard
 bun run index.ts
 ```